 Purchasing a natural pillow is an investment, but latex is a long-lasting material that should stay consistent over time.
 If you are looking for a more budget-friendly option, try synthetic and blended versions.

 How the price compares to other types

-Most latex pillows cost between $40-90 depending on things like organic certification and size.
+Most latex pillows cost between 40 and 90 dollars depending on things like organic certification and size.
 This is very similar to what you can expect to pay for pillows made from buckwheat and memory foam.
-Down and organic certified pillows tend to be much pricier, whereas polyester, feather, and synthetic alternatives tend to be cheaper.
+Down and organic certified pillows tend to be much pricier, whereas polyester, feather, and synthetic alternatives are usually cheaper.

 Most latex pillows are in the medium-high loft range, making them ideal for back and side sleepers.
 Some allow you to adjust the loft by removing a portion of the material.